What Are the Most Effective Ways to Open a Presentation?

 Want to create context and commonality as soon as you’re in front of people at your presentation?
 Poll the room and ask the audience a question with a ‘show of hands’ question to set the scene.

-In any technique you use to open a presentation, make sure you promise the audience answers so they know you’ll add value.
+In any techniques you use to open a presentation, make sure you promise the audience answers so they know you’ll add value.

 Another great way to capture the audience from the get-go is using the power of ‘what-if’.
 It gives people a sense of how things can be if they follow your lead.
 It gets them thinking and by doing this at the start of your presentation, they’ll be engaged throughout the presentation rather than losing interest.
 Just make sure it always relates back to the main purpose of your talk.